GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 ## Analysis Parameters

-The core spectral analysis is driven by environment variables defined in each campaign Dockerfile.
+The core spectral analysis is driven by environment variables defined in each processing period Dockerfile.
 Key parameters:

 - **SEASONDER_PATTERN_PATH**: S3 URI or local path to the antenna pattern file.
 Default: "" (must be set in `configure.env`).
 - **SEASONDER_NSM** (Doppler smoothing): number of Doppler bins for moving-average smoothing of the first-order region.
 Default: 2.